piepieonline/ShadowsOfDoubtMods/CityDirectoryPhoneNumbers/ModFolderContent/README.md

 # Manual Installation

 * Ensure you have BepInEx BE installed
-* Extract the mod to ".\BepInEx\plugins\", so you should have ".\BepInEx\plugins\RealEstateListingCruncherApp\CityDirectoryPhoneNumbers.dll"
+* Extract the mod to ".\BepInEx\plugins\", so you should have ".\BepInEx\plugins\CityDirectoryPhoneNumbers\CityDirectoryPhoneNumbers.dll"

 # Source: